Configure Cluster Properties

 No changes were made.

 Some properties require that you restart the cluster for a change to take effect.
-When this is the case, the default configuration includes this information in the descriptions for these properties.
+The default configuration includes this information in the descriptions for these properties.

 To assign new values to cluster properties:

 rpk cluster config edit.
-To edit tuning properties, type
+To edit tuning properties, run

 rpk cluster config edit --allinstead.

 rpk cluster config statusto see whether the cluster requires a restart.
-If a restart is necessary, you will see a message like this:
+If necessary, you see a message like this:

 $ rpk cluster config status